 Choosing a Nursing Home

-What can you do to aid you in your search?
-First, speak with people you can trust and who may be able to provide valuable information about a particular facility as well as the needs of the potential resident.
-Such people include family, friends, health professionals, social workers, and hospital discharge planners.
-If you are helping someone find a nursing home, be sure to get him or her involved in the process, when possible.
-If the person is unable or unwilling to become involved, keep his or her preferences and values in mind when making your selection.
-Planning ahead will make the job of finding the right nursing home for you or your loved ones much less stressful.
+To aid you in your search, speak with people you trust who may provide valuable information about a particular facility as well as the needs of the potential resident.
+Such people include health professionals, social workers and hospital discharge planners or friends and family members.
+If you are helping someone find a nursing home, be sure to get them involved in the process, when possible.
+If the person is unable or unwilling to become involved, keep their preferences and values in mind when making your selection.
+Planning ahead will make the job of finding the right nursing home much less stressful.

 Visit Multiple Facilities

-After obtaining the information you need, the next and most important step is to visit one or more facilities.
-This will give you the opportunity to go on a formal tour, and talk with nursing home staff and residents.
-After choosing a facility, visit again at different times of the day and on different days of the week to see a complete picture of the services and activities offered to residents.
-Take special note of how staff interacts with residents and the quality of life of the residents.
-Are the residents receiving services and care that will allow them to achieve the highest practicable level of physical, social, and mental well being?
+Visiting one or more facilities will give you the opportunity to go on a formal tour and to meet the nursing home staff and residents.
+Complete the Nursing Home Checklist and take notes at each facility you visit.
+After choosing a facility of interest, visit again at different times of the day and on different days of the week to see a complete picture of the services and activities offered to residents.
+Take special note of how staff interacts with residents and the quality of life for the residents.
+Observe if the residents are receiving services and care that will allow them to achieve the highest practicable level of physical, social and mental well being.

 Before Making a Final Decision